aman400/Blackjack/README.md

 Technical specifications
 ========================
-This game runs on an online compiler of pyhon available at http://www.codeskulptor.org
+This game runs on an online compiler of python available at http://www.codeskulptor.org

 Direct link to game my game is http://www.codeskulptor.org/#user25_L5B4Kn5f6yebXEa.py